GSI-CS-CO/saftlib/README.md

   - executables can be linked against the driver library in the normal way, using proxy objects, or in standalone fashion for exclusive lower latency access to the hardware
   - **user facing API is compatible to saftlib major version 2** with the following additions:
     - The clock generator driver remembers the setting of any IO that was configured.
-    - ...  (?)
+    - At startup, a wild card character is allowed for the device name and etherbone-path: `saftbusd libsaftd-service.so tr*:dev/wbm*` will attach all matching devices.
-  - The documentation of the user facing API is generated with doxygen and can be found in saftlib/html/index.html after running doxygen inside of the saftlib directory
+  - The documentation of the user facing API is generated with doxygen and can be found in [saftlib/html/index.html](saftlib/html/index.html) after running doxygen inside of the saftlib directory

 #### Installation
 To get something like saftlib v2, the following steps are needed: